gonza7aav/scraping-passenger-list/README.en.md

   Get the passenger list of every arrival in `arrivals.csv`.
 So, you have to run the `get-arrivals` command before.

   After it, all passengers could be found in `passengers.csv`.
-If any request failed over the network or due to a limit, it will be in `arrivals.error.csv` to retry them later.
+If any request failed over the network or is due to a limit, it will be in `arrivals.error.csv` to retry them later.

 #### 🚩 Flags